nbedos/cistern/man.md

 ## ENVIRONMENT VARIABLES

 * `BROWSER` is used to find the path of the default web browser
+* `PAGER` is used to view log files.
+If the variable is not set, citop will call `less`
 * `HOME`, `XDG_CONFIG_HOME` and `XDG_CONFIG_DIRS` are used to locate the configuration file

 ## LOCAL PROGRAMS